 Sandra Connick, TCRG

-My name is Pamela Pierce formerly Mc Guinness.
-I grew up in Dun Laoghaire Co.
-Dublin Ireland.
-I started dancing like most Irish children at a young age of 7 and went to two different teachers and became bored with it.
-At age 11 I met a girl in school who told me about this terrific young male teacher she had started with and meeting him and working with Kevin Massey turned Irish Dancing into my favorite thing to do.
-Kevin was an amazing teacher and dancer and opened up doors for all his dancers.
-We had dancers like Michal Flatley at our classes every summer doing camps with us.
-Dancing became my life.
-We became involved with Comhaltas Ceoltoiri Eireann, consequently doing summer shows in Dublin and overseas.
-I was a competitive dancer also, competing regionally and nationally.
-Although I much preferred shows, I continued dancing all through my school days and even when I started working.
-I couldn’t imagine my life without it.
-After many years of being married to a US military man and traveling and living in many places, my husband retired and we settled in North Carolina.
-I met Sandra Connick and started working with her in 1996 and have taught at RNE and LOQC since then.
-I consider myself a patient teacher and take great pride in teaching every child to believe in themselves.
-Hard shoe rhythm and timing are what I love and in which I like to give every dancer a great foundation.
+My name is Pamela Pierce McGuinness.
+I grew up in Dun Laoghaire, County Dublin, Ireland.
+I started dancing, like most Irish children, at the young age of seven, but really found my stride at age 11 after meeting, and subsequently working with, Kevin Massey, who turned Irish dancing into my favorite activity!
+Kevin was an amazing teacher and dancer, and opened up doors for all his students.
+We had dancers like Michal Flatley at our classes every summer for camps, and were involved with Comhaltas Ceoltoiri Eireann, through which we performed in shows in Dublin and overseas.
+Whether through performance or competition (I competed regionally and nationally), I continued dancing all through my school days, and even when I started working.
+I could not imagine my life without it.
+After many years of being married to a U.S. military man, and traveling and living in many places, my husband retired, and we settled in North Carolina.
+I met Sandra Connick, started working with her in 1996, and have taught at RNE and the Connick School since then.
+I consider myself a patient teacher, and take great pride in teaching every child to believe in his and herself.
+Hard shoe rhythm and timing are what I love, and in which I like to give every dancer a great foundation.